peterbecker/configuration/README.md

 Target platform is Java 8.
 There is no roadmap or schedule, but I'm available for questions.

 Check out the unit tests to see what works.
+See the issue list for more detail on what is intended.